 St. Francis’s Lower School is a lively center of learning that’s infused with the joy and excitement of discovery, all in an academically enriched, rigorous curriculum.
 Encompassing kindergarten through fourth grade, the Lower School continues the development of the whole child by building on the academic, social-emotional, physical, and spiritual groundwork developed by the Primary School program.
 Students benefit from a student-centered, inquiry-based learning environment that encourages critical thinking, problem solving, respect for others, and collaborative work.
-Dedicated, nurturing educators teach small classes using an appropriately balanced and academically stimulating curriculum.
+Dedicated, nurturing educators teach small classes using an appropriately-balanced and academically-stimulating curriculum.

 - Spiritual Education

-- Social, Emotional, and Academic Learning Approach
+- Social, Emotional, and Academic Learning (SEAL) Approach

 - Art à la Carte

 - School of Music